 - ¼ tsp fine sea salt

-- 1 ¼ tsp Stollen Spice Mix* (or you can substitute ½ tsp Mixed Spice**, ½ tsp Ceylon cinnamon, and ¼ tsp ground nutmeg - or a good grating of fresh nutmeg - instead)
+- 1 ¼ tsp Stollen Spice Mix* (or you can substitute ½ tsp Mixed Spice** with ½ tsp Ceylon cinnamon, and ¼ tsp freshly grated nutmeg)

 - 100ml milk, room temperature (I use 3.5 %)